minershive/hiveos-asic/README.md

 #### 2. BTC Tools

-All things you do with an ASIC web interface you could do better with BTC Tools utility.
+All things you do with an ASIC web interface you could do better with [BTC Tools](https://url.btc.com/btc-tools-download) utility.
 It's the best choice in case you have ASICs in numbers.
+Scan your network, select ASICs to update and then click "Firmware Upgrade".

 #### 3. SSH